St Paul's, Covent Garden: Baptisms, burials and memorials

 The artist J. M. W. Turner and dramatist Sir William S. Gilbert (of Gilbert and Sullivan fame) were both baptised at St Paul's.

 Samuel Butler (1613–1680), of Hudibras fame, was buried at St Paul's, Covent Garden.
 Aubrey in Brief Lives describes his grave as "being in the north part next to the church at the east end ...
 2 yards distant from the pillaster of the dore".
 His grave was never marked.
 A monument to him was placed in Westminster Abbey in 1732 by a printer with the surname Barber, and the Lord Mayor of London.

 Among others also buried at St Paul's, Covent Garden, are the wood-carver Grinling Gibbons, the painters Thomas Murray, Sir Peter Lely, and Thomas Girtin, Thomas Arne (composer of "Rule Britannia"), and Sir Henry Herbert who as Master of the Revels to James I and Charles I was a censor of the theatre.
 A memorial tablet in the church commemorates Charles Macklin, the great Shakespearean actor from Ulster.
 The ashes of Dames Ellen Terry and Edith Evans rest in St Paul's.

-Memorials in the church are dedicated to many famous entertainment personalities of the 20th century, including Sir Charlie Chaplin, Sir Noël Coward, Dame Gracie Fields, Stanley Holloway, Boris Karloff, Vivien Leigh, Ivor Novello, Richard Greene, Diana Rigg, and Richard Beckinsale.
+Memorials in the church are dedicated to many famous entertainment personalities of the 20th century, including Sir Charlie Chaplin, Sir Noël Coward, Dame Gracie Fields, Stanley Holloway, Boris Karloff, Vivien Leigh, Ivor Novello, Richard Greene, Kenneth More, Diana Rigg, and Richard Beckinsale.
 The Avenue of Stars, which commemorated many notable figures and groups from the entertainment industry, formerly passed outside the church.
 There is also a memorial plaque to music hall star Bransby Williams which was unveiled by Sir Michael Redgrave.

 The church is surrounded by an award-winning graveyard garden.
 The churchyard closed to burials in 1852.

-In 2002, the church hosted the first of two weddings (the other one was held in Los Angeles) for musicians Gwen Stefani and Gavin Rossdale.